Missing person: Emphasis on stranger kidnappings

 Some of the most widely covered missing person cases have been kidnappings of children by strangers; however these instances are rare.
 In most parts of the world, criminal abductions make up only a small percentage of missing person cases and, in turn, most of these abductions are by someone who knows the child (such as a non-custodial parent).
 A child staying too long with a non-custodial parent can be enough to qualify as an abduction.
 During the year 1999 in the United States, there were an estimated 800,000 reported missing children cases.
 Of these, 203,900 children were reported as the victims of family abductions and 58,200 of non-family abductions.
-However, only 115 were the result of "stereotypical" kidnaps (by someone unknown or of slight acquaintance to the child, taking them a long distance with intent to murder or to hold them permanently or for ransom).
+However, only 115 were the result of a "stereotypical" kidnapping by a stranger or a slight acquaintance to the child, who abducted them with the intent to murder, hold permanently or for ransom.
+This number aligns with confirmed 38 non-familial abductions that triggered an Amber alert in 2018.